axyoung/axyoung.github.io/README.md

 </p>

 > Recently I have developed a growing interest in conducting some personal projects.
 I have started working/brainstorming on a few, including a modding project for StS2, a damage calculator for another game, and some ideas related to LLM creativity.
 >
+> One completed project that I have worked on is a [family tree](https://github.com/axyoung/family-tree/tree/main) that I built for my family to document and preserve my family's history.
+This family tree is hosted on a website and built using an interactive visual library that allows for family member's to explore their distant relatives.
+Sadly I will not be sharing a link to the actual site as it doxes many people.
+>
 > Additionally I have begun looking into open-source programming volunteering options for non-profit or other organizations.